lookit/research-resources/Legal/Lookit consent form template 5 adult only.md

 * webcam recordings and other data collected during this session
 * your account profile and demographic survey
-* the child profile for the child who is participating
+* the profile for the family member who is participating

 This includes changes you make in the future to any of this information.
 We may put different types of information together to learn more about child development.
-For instance, if your child participates in multiple studies from our group, we may look at how his or her responses compare across studies, or we may look at whether siblings tend to respond similarly.
-We may also study connections between children’s responses and family demographic survey data.
+For instance, if you participate in multiple studies from our group, we may look at how your responses compare across studies, or we may look at how your responses relate to other family members'.
+We may also study connections between your responses and family demographic survey data.

 [`datause`: Optional study-specific data use statement.
 You may want to note what measures you will generally be coding for (looking time, parent-child interaction, etc.).
 If your IRB prefers, you can also note here that you are subject to the Lookit Terms of Use.]